opendialogai/opendialog/readme.md

  -- [Lando](https://github.com/lando/lando) is a wrapper around Docker services and it brings together everything that is required for OpenDialog.

-* Run the setup script: `bash ./scripts/set_up_od.sh {appname}` where {appname} is the name of the app
+* Run the setup script: `bash ./scripts/set_up_od.sh {appname}` where {appname} is the name of the app On initial setup you will be prompted to clear your local dgraph and conversations.
+Select `yes`.
 * Your app will be available at: https://{appname}.lndo.site/admin
     * You may need to permanently trust the ssl cert
     * You can find this at `~/.lando/certs/lndo.site.crt`